Governorship of Wes Moore: Housing

 Moore has described himself as a "YIMBY".
 He supports the right to counsel in eviction cases, saying that providing tenants with access to counsel is "the just thing to do and it is the right thing to do".
 On his campaign website, Moore says he would address the "unfair appraisal values in historically redlined neighborhoods" and provide increased funding for the Maryland Department of Housing and Community Development.
 During a town hall in August 2023, Moore suggested that nonprofits could be used to help lower housing costs in addition to increasing the state's affordable housing inventory and supporting current homeowners.

 In January 2024, Moore introduced bills to increase federal funding and reducing barriers for affordable housing projects in the state, especially those around commuter rail stations, as well as legislation establishing a "Tenant's Bill of Rights" and providing additional protections to renters against evictions.
 While Moore's tenant protections bills passed the legislature unchanged, legislators opted to weaken the Housing Expansion and Affordability Act by removing provisions that would block jurisdictions from using an adequate public facilities ordinance to block the construction of affordable housing and modifying the qualifications needed for affordable housing projects to be eligible for density bonuses.

 In October 2024, Moore signed an executive order aimed at removing 5,000 of Baltimore's 13,000 vacant homes within five years.

 During the 2025 legislative session, Moore introduced the Housing for Jobs Act, a bill that would require local governments to automatically approve new housing developments in areas where there are 1.5 jobs for every available housing unit.
 After the Maryland Association of Counties expressed concerns with the bill, House lawmakers rewrote the bill that requires the state's housing secretary to set a 10-year target for housing production in the state and creates a commission to study the state's housing crisis and develop recommendations on how to address the lack of affordable housing in the state.
 However, this version of the bill failed to pass the General Assembly.
 In August 2025, Moore signed an executive order incentivizing the Maryland Department of General Services and the Maryland Department of Transportation to use their available land for housing and accelerate land awards to developers, creates housing production targets for Maryland counties, and instructs all state agencies that use housing-related permits to draft and implement plans to speed up and increase transparency around permit application processing.

+In January 2026, Moore said he would support three bills to spur construction and increase housing in Maryland, including proposals to encourage mixed-use development projects on state-owned land at train stations and give Maryland developers "early vesting", which would lock in a project's ground rules for five years.
+The Maryland Housing Certainty Act and Maryland Transit and Housing Opportunity Act both passed, but Moore's third bill, the Starter and Silver Homes Act, failed to advance out of committee.
+Moore signed the two housing bills into law in May 2026.